Acute Abdominal Pain

 (Severe Stomach Ache; Abdominal Cramps)

-Acute abdomen is a medical term.
-It's used to describe sudden and severe pain in the belly.
-This kind of pain can signal a larger problem.
-Some may need care right away.
+Acute abdomen is sudden and severe pain in the belly.
+It can be a sign of a larger problem.

-There are many reasons causes for abdominal pain such as:
+There are many causes for abdominal pain, such as:

 Inflammation in the: